emmanuelelus/Site-Verifier/README.md

 # Site-Verifier

 Site-Verifier is a web application that allows users to register, login, and validate website contents.
-It provides a user-friendly interface for managing user accounts, sending emails for validation, and viewing previously sent emails.
+It provides a user-friendly interface for managing user accounts, sending website for validation, and viewing previously sent website.

 ## Table of Contents